FontysICT/software-s2/README.md

-# software_s2
+# Software S2

-Software Semester 2 - Examples and Information
+This repository contains a lot of information regarding the contents of semester 2 software.
+Students can use this as a starting point for there journey through the semester.